 Upgrade Replicated Components

-The Replicated infrastructure installs its own container based agents to deploy and manage the various Sysdig back-end components.
+The Replicated infrastructure installs its own container based agents that deploy and manage the various Sysdig back-end components.
 To confirm the currently running version of the Replicated agent, perform

 - Run the following command on the management host to upgrade the replicated infrastructure:

 - Run the following command on the remaining nodes in the cluster:

 sudo curl -sSL https://get.replicated.com/operator | sudo bash

 To upgrade Replicated in an airgapped (no Internet) installation:

 - Download the latest Replicated agent installation package: